Supermarine S.4: Operational history

 Allocated the civil registration G-EBLP and the Air Ministry serial number N197, the S.4 first flew on 24 August 1925, witnessed by Mitchell, who went out in a motorboat with Lord Mountbatten.
 Testing took place at Calshot, because of the long take-off runs that were required.

-Supermarine's chief test pilot Henri Biard was reportedly unhappy with the S.4, disliking the unbraced wings, and the cockpit position, which was well back behind the wings.
+Supermarine's chief test pilot Henry Biard was reportedly unhappy with the S.4, disliking the unbraced wings and the cockpit position, which was well back behind the wings.
 The location of the cockpit was potentially hazardous, as it restricted the pilot's view ahead, particularly during take-off and landing.
 On its maiden flight, the S.4 came close to colliding with an ocean liner because of this.